softdevteam/fm/README.md

 # fm

-`fm` is a simple non-backtracking fuzzy text matcher useful for matching multi-line patterns and text.
-At its most basic the wildcard operator `...` default) can be used in the following ways:
+`fm` is a simple fuzzy text matcher useful for matching multi-line patterns.

+Its core feature is the wildcard operator `...`, which can be used in the following ways:

   * If a line consists solely of `...` it means "match zero or more lines of text".
   * If a line starts with `...`, the search is not anchored to the start of the line.
   * If a line ends with `...`, the search is not anchored to the end of the line.

 Note that `...` can appear both at the start and end of a line and if a line consists of `......` (i.e. starts and ends with the wildcard with nothing inbetween), it will match exactly one line.
 If the wildcard operator appears in any other locations, it is matched literally.

-Wildcard matching does not backtrack, so if a line consists solely of `...` then the next matching line anchors the remainder of the search.
+A line consisting solely of `...` searches until the next line/group in the pattern matches, which then anchors the remainder of the search: in other words, searching never backtracks beyond a line consisting solely of `...`.
+Each individual line constitutes a group *unless* the `(((` ... `)))` markers (where each marker must be on its own line) group together multiple lines into a single group.
+Within a group, line(s) can start/end with a wildcard but cannot solely consist of a wildcard.

 The following examples show `fm` in action using its defaults: